 There are two basic rules for watering.
 First, watering deeply is better than frequent, shallow watering.
 Watering deeply encourages plants to develop deep roots and improves their drought tolerance.
 The second rule is to water plants directly at the soil rather than overhead.
 Water sitting on the foliage can lead to disease.
 Using a soaker hose is an efficient way to water a garden.
 Watering is especially important for new perennials.
 They'll need extra water while they are getting established.

 You’ll get more from your plant budget by choosing perennials that you can divide or propagate easily.
 These techniques range from slicing through a root clump to setting a cut stem into a pot of perlite.

 Be careful when choosing plants that are claimed to spread quickly.
 Some perennials are irritatingly invasive, which means they’ll be popping up and you’ll be pulling them out of inappropriate places all over.

 The best way to maintain great garden soil is to add organic matter regularly.
 If you prepare your beds properly and add compost to them every year, you shouldn't need to fertilise anymore.

 If you follow these simple steps, perennials will reward you with their reliable performance and incredible variety of form and colour.

 Will you be using some of Phil’s tips?
 Let us know and social media and keep your eyes peeled for more information regarding the Rockliffe Hall Walled Kitchen Gardens coming very soon.

-Congratulations to Helen Quinn for being crowned Rock Star of the Month for April!
+Congratulations to Caroline Evans for being crowned Rock Star of the Month for June!